digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!--presenter notes

-Back to binary: If you were to encounter some binary code, this is what it would look like: a giant stream of bits, with little rhyme or reason at least from the perspective of a human.
+If you were to encounter a bunch of binary values, this is what it would look like: a giant stream of bits, with little rhyme or reason at least from the perspective of a human.
+This is sometimes called a "bitstream".

 -->